rigoneri/syte/README.md

 There are a few steps in order to get Syte configured, but don't worry they are pretty easy.

-`Note` I recommend you branching your fork and not checking in senstive settings to github!
+`Note` I recommend you branching your fork and not checking in sensitive settings to github!

 ### Base content changes